Ingrown claws can be incredibly painful, and they could also cause an infection, lameness, or swelling in your cat’s paw.1

 Identifying Ingrown Claws in Cats

 So what exactly does an ingrown nail look like in a cat?
 Typically, they’re not hard to spot.
-Look for nails that curve all the way in and touch the toe pad.
-When a cat’s nail grows too long and embeds itself in the pad of their paw, it can cause this condition.2
+Look for nails that curve all the way around the toe and touch the toe pad underneath.
+When a cat’s nail grows too long and the tip embeds itself in the pad of their paw, it can cause this condition.1

-Here are some other symptoms that may point to ingrown nails:
+Here are some other symptoms that may point to ingrown nails:1

 - Fluid or pus around the nail or paw